Skip to contents

 )

-# Predict SPDE and vegetation at the mesh vertex locations
+# Predict SPDE and vegetation at a grid covering the domain of interest

 pred <- predict(